thirtythreeforty/neolink/docs/Setting Up Neolink For Use With Blue Iris.md

     Note: Reolink D400/B400 Cameras **_do not support serving both streams at once_**, so you must manually choose which stream type to use.
 For best quality, choose the main stream.

 7. For multiple cameras, copy and paste the entire `[[cameras]]` block below the first.
 Each camera entry must begin with `[[cameras]]`.

+Note: For **E1 Cameras**, refer to [the readme](https://github.com/thirtythreeforty/neolink/#configuration) for instructions on adding the `format =` line.
+This configuration will be done automatically in the future.

 ### 3. Start Neolink
 1. Open a command prompt in the directory that contains Neolink and your config file.